sindhusid5/hardhat-eth-project/Readme.md

 ## Testing Summary

-- To test the contracts locally:
+- To test the contracts locally (local network):
   - Start the local Hardhat node.
   - Open a new terminal and run the tests.